uber-archive/makisu/README.md

         secret:
           secretName: docker-registry-config
 ```
-Once you have your job spec a simple `kubectl create -f job.yaml` will start your build.
+With such a job spec, a simple `kubectl create -f job.yaml` will start the build.
 The job status will reflect whether or not the build failed.

 ### Distributed cache